All Words > Neophilia

 About Neophilia

-The great thing about Ancient Greek is that so many new words can be created from its roots.
-"Neo" means new and "philia" means fondness.
-Neophilia, quite simply, is a love or preference for all that is new and trendy.
+Ancient Greek is still alive because countless words have been created from its roots.
+For example, "neo" means "new" and "philia" means "fondness."
+"Neophilia," therefore, is "a love or preference for all that is new and trendy."

 Did you Know?

 The first documented usage of "neophilia" was in "Political Science Quarterly," an academic journal founded in the late 19th century.
-Millennial and Gen Z social media influencers are the perfect purveyors of neophilia, or a love of new trends.
+While it's a centuries-old word, Gen Z social media influencers are the perfect purveyors of neophilia, or a love of new trends.

 illustration Neophilia